Your Guide to Smart Home Tech

 Nest Programmable Thermostats

-Being a pioneer in the smart thermostat space, it should come as no surprise that Nest’s range of smart home devices are still the best in their category.
+Being a pioneer in the smart thermostat space, it should come as no surprise that Nest’s range of smart home devices is still the best in their category.
 The Nest Learning Thermostat is one such example, with Wi-Fi connectivity that allows you to control it using a smartphone or laptop.

 The Nest Thermostat E is a great budget option that retains most of the features for a lower cost if a smart thermostat is on your shopping list.
 This includes a furnace monitor and geofencing support.